ndiateresia-ux/ndiateresia-ux/README.md

 Develop responsive and dynamic web applications

-Build backend logic using Python/Django and PHP
+Build backend logic using Python/Django and

 Create clean and structured user interfaces using HTML, CSS & Bootstrap